Myositis - Polymyositis and Dermatomyositis

 - Weakness may vary from week to week or month to month.

 - Only a third have pain.
-There is no rash.
+There is no skin rash.

 - There is no family history of neuromuscular disease, evidence of endocrine disorder or history of exposure to possible toxins.